jordanphillips23/HealthHack/HealthHack/Submission/projDescrption.md

 search bar that accessed and searched through a database was a big technical hurdle we overcame.

 ### 5. Accomplishments we're proud of
+We’re very proud of the end product that we’ve created and all the learning that took place throughout the development process, but the thing that really stands out to us is how well our team members collaborated despite the big separation between us all.
+Since our team members were all in different time zones, communication was a difficult task for all of us — we had to be very careful not to accidentally change someone else’s work or to forget to mention a necessary detail.
+This is easier said than done, but our team managed to avoid any of these problems, and we’re extremely proud of this fact.

 ### 6. What we've learned
 Going into this project, we wanted to challenge ourselves to learn to work with new tools we haven't had much exposure